Area: 58.8 sq. km. (22.7 sq. mi.).

 Both political parties have discussed the possibility of complete independence.
 An independence referendum called by a sharply divided UBP in the summer of 1995 was resoundingly defeated and resulted in the resignation of the premier and UBP leader, Sir John Swan.
 Just over 58% of the electorate voted in the independence referendum, which had to be postponed one day due to disruptions caused by Hurricane Felix.
 Of those voting, over 73% voted against independence, while only 25% voted in favor.
 Vote results may have been distorted by the Progressive Labor Party (PLP) call to boycott the referendum.

-Independence has been a plank in the platform of the PLP since the party's inception in 1963.
-In February 2004 then-Premier (and PLP party leader) Alex Scott announced his decision to commence an open and objective debate on the subject of independence from the United Kingdom (U.K.).
-Since that time, the government-appointed Bermuda Independence Commission has held hearings and published its findings, the government is holding public meetings on the issue island-wide, and it will present green and then white papers detailing its policy proposals for independence.
-There is considerable focus in public forums on the mechanics of deciding independence, whether through an independence referendum, a general election, or some combination of the two.
-The international and local business communities appear to be taking a wait-and-see attitude.
+Eventual independence from the United Kingdom (U.K.) has been a goal of the PLP since the party's inception in 1963.
+In February 2004 then-Premier (and PLP party leader) Alex Scott announced his decision to commence an open and objective debate on the subject of independence.
+The government-appointed Bermuda Independence Commission held hearings island-wide where there was considerable focus on the mechanics of deciding independence, whether through an independence referendum, a general election, or some combination of the two.
+However, several recent polls indicated little support for independence.
+The international and local business communities continue to take a wait-and-see attitude.

 There are no conditions attached to the grant of British citizenship to the overseas territories, a fact of particular importance to Bermuda where the issue of independence is being debated.
 A 1999 U.K. government White Paper states: "The new grant of British citizenship will not be a barrier, therefore, to those Overseas Territories choosing to become independent of Britain.
 Our Overseas Territories are British for as long as they wish to remain British.
 Britain has willingly granted independence where it has been requested; and we will continue to do so where this is an option."